 - In May 2017, Lundin Gold secured an initial project finance package (the GPP Stream Financings) with Orion Mine Finance Group (Orion) and Blackstone Tactical Opportunities (Blackstone), which was drawn by early 2018.
-The GPP Stream Financings was comprised of a gold prepay credit facility for \$150 million (the Prepay Loan) and a stream loan credit facility of \$150 million (the Stream Loan) and an offtake agreement for 50% of gold production from Fruta del Norte, up to a maximum of 2.5 million ounces (the Offtake Agreement).
-The GPP Stream Financings were acquired by an affiliate of Newcrest in April 2020 and the Prepay Loan was fully repaid by the Company on January 5, 2023. - In 2018, the Company completed a \$400 million equity private placement financing (the Private Placement).
+The GPP Stream Financings was comprised of a gold prepay credit facility for \$150 million (the Gold Prepay Facility) and a stream loan credit facility of \$150 million (the Stream Facility) and an offtake agreement for 50% of gold production from Fruta del Norte, up to a maximum of 2.5 million ounces (the Offtake Agreement).
+The GPP Stream Financings were acquired by an affiliate of Newcrest in April 2020 and the Gold Prepay Facility was fully repaid by the Company on January 5, 2023. - In 2018, the Company completed a \$400 million equity private placement financing (the Private Placement).
 Subscribers to the Private Placement included: (i) Newcrest Canada Inc., an affiliate of Newcrest; (ii) an affiliate of Orion; and (iii) Zebra Holdings and Investments S.à.r.l.
 (Zebra) and Lorito Holdings S.à.r.l.
 (Lorito), companies owned by a trust whose settlor was the late Adolf H. Lundin (the Lundin Family Trust).
-Upon closing of the Private Placement, Newcrest owned 27.1% of the Company's outstanding Shares and the Lundin Family Trust owned 22.3%.
-By the end of 2022, Newcrest and the Lundin Family Trust had increased their positions to approximately 32% and 27%, respectively. - In 2018, Lundin Gold also closed a senior secured project finance facility of \$350 million to fund the balance of the development and construction of FDN (the Senior Facility) with a syndicate of lenders (the Senior Lenders).
-As a condition to drawing on the Senior Facility, the Company entered into a \$75 million Cost Overrun Facility (the COF), with Nemesia S.à.r.l.
-(Nemesia), a company owned by the Lundin
+Upon closing of the Private Placement, Newcrest owned 27.1% and the Lundin Family Trust owned 22.3% of the Company's outstanding Shares.
+Subsequently, Newcrest and the Lundin Family Trust increased their positions to approximately 32% and 27%, respectively.
+At the end of 2023, Newmont (following the acquisition of Newcrest) and the Lundin Family Trust continued to own approximately 32% and 27%, respectively.

+• In 2018, Lundin Gold also closed a senior secured project finance facility of \$350 million to fund the balance of the development and construction of FDN (the Senior Facility) with a syndicate of lenders (the Senior Lenders), which was fully drawn by the end of 2019.
+Lundin Gold repaid all amounts outstanding under Senior Facility on November 14, 2023, in advance of its maturity date of June 2026.